Beyond the Emergency: A national study of ambulance responses to men’s mental health

 These interactions also enabled:

 - Successful de-escalation

 - Positive handover experiences to emergency department staff

 You can read the full Beyond the Emergency report here.

-The Beyond the Emergency report was funded with donations from the Movember Foundation.
+The Beyond the Emergency report was funded with donations from Movember.